What is the Minimum Property Standards By-law?

 Will my rent go up?

-The by-law has been in place since 1982.
+The Minimum Property Standards By-Law has been in place since 1982.
 Costs to maintain and fix properties should already be included in any rent.

 Will my tax assessment go up?

-Applying the by-law should not increase tax assessments.
+Applying the Minimum Property Standards By-Law should not increase tax assessments.

 Will it cost me a lot of money to fix my building?